Wednesday, July 9, 2025

 Hybrid Tutelage

-Your spell-casting falls under scrutiny for stepping between the dual worlds, but this freedom can be used to your advantage.
+Your spell-casting is scrutinized for stepping between the dual worlds, but this freedom can be used to your advantage.
 Whenever you cast a spell that returns one or more of your MD, fill that many Memory Slots with Temerity.
-You can also fill memory slots with Serenity by converting Temerity you possess over the course of a respite (short rest).
+You can also convert this resource into Serenity at a rate of one slot per hour during downtime, so long as you aren't doing anything else.
+These are your Scale Resources.

-Should either of these resources exceed your Witch level, you become Unbalanced.
-In this state, you must consume either Temerity or Serenity in order to cast spells, and doing so harms youone Hit Point & one Strain per slot, respectively.
-However, you add +X to the [sum] of your MD rolls for each slot of Temerity you consume, and +X to the [dice] of your MD rolls for each slot of Serenity.
+Should either scale exceed your Witch level, you become Unbalanced.
+In this state, you must consume Temerity or Serenity in order to cast spells — though you can consume either, not just the resource at fault and doing so harms you: one Hit Point & one Strain per slot, respectively.
+However, you add +X to the total [sum] of your MD rolls for each slot of Temerity you consume, and +X to the total [dice] of your MD rolls for each slot of Serenity.
+You remain Unbalanced until these totals no longer exceed your Witch level.

 [note: You have ten memory slots, which function like inventory slots.
 Spells go here, as well as new languages, curses, and other nastyor beneficialeffects.
 Strain is, similarly, a psychological companion to HP.
 Your hexes, like cantrips, don't take up slots.]